vmware-archive/chaperone-ui/README.md

 can read the setup.py and local_setup.py files useful information.

 ## The Right Way
-A much easier way to wprk with this code is via the Chaperone Ansible Playbooks project (and related modules and roles).
+A much easier way to work with this code is via the Chaperone Ansible Playbooks project (and related modules and roles).
 That is within the ansible-playbooks-chaperone project, which has a complete README.md file for setting up Chaperone for both use and development.